-Status Passed by the Senate, 47-1!
+Status Passed by the Senate, 47-1.
 Signed by the Speaker on April 12.
 Delivered to the governor on April 20.

 HB 1061 Supporting youth with developmental disabilities who are exiting the child welfare system.
 This bill would bridge a gap in the child welfare system that puts youth at risk of homelessness or unnecessary hospitalization.
 Currently, there is little support in place for youth with developmental disabilities who are aging out of the child welfare system.
 This bill would require the Department of Children, Youth, and Family Services to study how many youths fall into that category each year and how to support their transition to adulthood by facilitating access to employment and housing.

-Status Passed unanimously by the Senate!
+Status Passed unanimously by the Senate.
 Signed by the Speaker on April 9.
 Delivered to the governor on April 13.

 HB 1259 Would expand public contracting opportunities for women and minority business enterprises by increasing the regulatory oversight and accountability of the office of minority and women's business enterprises.
 Supporting equitable outcomes in the business community is more urgent than ever as the pandemic wreaks disproportionate harm on businesses owned by people of color and women.

-Status Passed out of the Senate Committee on Ways and Means on April 2 and sent to the Rules Committee for a second reading.
-Passed by the Senate 43-6 and was signed by the Speaker on April 12.
+Status Passed by the Senate 43-6 and was signed by the Speaker on April 12.
 Delivered to the governor on April 20.

 HB 1335 would require cities and counties to collaborate in identifying records with racist language in property records and notify property owners of their right to have it stricken.